 Season your Osso Bucco with salt and pepper and brown each side, then lay to rest.
-In the same pot add your cubed carrots and tomatoes, giving them a stir.
+In the same pot add your cubed carrots, tomatoes and garlic, giving them a stir.

 Deglaze your pain with your beer and then add your Osso Bucco back into the dish.

 Turn your Osso Bucco and then add your beef stock.

 Leave for another 1-2 hours.
 Remove the bone and serve over pasta.